samatar26/infrastructure/README.md

 it seems like even in the terraform docs for the google provider, that before you begin, you should create a project and add a billing account.

 When trying to create a bucket to store my terraform state file, I got a 409 error from googlapi.
 It looks like GCS bucket names are globablly unique and they are publicly visible.
 See naming best practices: https://cloud.google.com/storage/docs/best-practices#naming.
 Luckily my name is pretty unique :smile:.

+Another thing about buckets is that even though the project field is optional, it will try and find the project_id from the provider.
+So it looks like it's best to set the project_id on that level as other resources may need it too.